 Our second result throws out the extreme left tail and looks at the distribution of population across squares with population 1,000 or more.
-Approximately 24,000 squares meet this population threshold and these squares account for 28 percent of the surface area of the continental United States.
+Approximately 24,000 squares meet this population threshold, and these squares account for 28 percent of the surface area of the continental United States.
 We construct a Zipf plot and find a striking pattern.
 To a remarkable degree, the plot is linear until it hits a kink at square population around 50,000.
-Below the kink the slope is approximately .75, above the kink the slope is approximately 2.
+Below the kink, the slope is approximately 0.75; above the kink, the slope is approximately 2.
 This piecewise linear function fits the data extremely well.
-Moreover, when we split the data by region and make a Zipf's plot in each individual region, the same piecewise linear relationship shows up with the kinks in approximately the same place.
-Our results are not like the standard Zipf's Law findings and the objects we are looking at-with no variation on the land area margin-are different from the standard objects people look at.
-But we find our results intriguing in the same way that the usual Zipf's Law findings are intriguing.
+Moreover, when we split the data by region and make a Zipf's plot in each individual region, the same piecewise linear relationship shows up, with the kinks in approximately the same place.
+Our results are not like the standard Zipf's law findings, and the objects we are looking at-with no variation on the land-area margin-are different from the standard objects people look at.
+But we find our results intriguing in the same way that the usual Zipf's law findings are intriguing.

-The third result concerns the extent that Gibrat's Law for growth rates holds with squares.
-Under a typical statement of Gibrat's Law, the mean and variance of growth is independent of initial size.
-Gibrat's Law does not hold for squares.
-The relationship between growth and size is an inverted U, the smallest and the largest population squares having the lowest growth rates.
-It is not surprising that the highest population squares have a low growth rate since these typically are fully-developed and there is little vacant land for further growth.
+The third result concerns the extent that Gibrat's law for growth rates holds with squares.
+Under a typical statement of Gibrat's law, the mean and variance of growth is independent of initial size.
+Gibrat's law does not hold for squares.
+The relationship between growth and size is an inverted U, with the smallest and the largest population squares having the lowest growth rates.
+It is not surprising that the highest population squares have a low growth rate, since these areas typically are fully developed, and little vacant land is available for further growth.

-Our fourth result links our findings to results in the previous literature about Zipf's Law for MSAs.
-As mentioned, the main finding in the literature is that when we look at the upper tail of the MSAs size distribution, the regression coefficient of log rank on log population equals one.
-Now if we were to replace MSA population with MSA average density in the regression we don't necessarily expect to get a coefficient of one because it depends upon the elasticity of MSA surface area to MSA population.
-If this elasticity equals a half (which is approximately what we find it to be) then the expected slope coefficient on density is actually two rather than one.
-This is in fact what we get (approximately) when we replace MSA population with MSA density.
-This is also what we get when we use the maximum density square in the MSA rather than the average density in the MSA.
-We find it very interesting that the slope we are getting in the right-tail of these MSA-level regressions is similar to the slope we get in the right tail of the square-level regressions (i.e., the slope to the right of the above-mentioned kink).
-We interpret this as evidence of some kind of fractal structure, where the distribution of average density of the right tail of MSAs is similar to the distribution of the right tail of squares within MSAs which in turn is similar to the distribution of the right-tail of squares across all of the continental United States.
+Our fourth result links our findings to results in the previous literature about Zipf's law for MSAs.
+As mentioned, the main finding in the literature is that when we look at the upper tail of the MSA's size distribution, the regression coefficient of log rank on log population equals 1.
+Now, if we were to replace MSA population with MSA average density in the regression, we do not necessarily expect to get a coefficient of 1, because it depends on the elasticity of MSA surface area to MSA population.
+If this elasticity equals 0.05 (which is approximately what we find it to be), then the expected slope coefficient on density is actually 2 rather than 1.
+This is, in fact, our approximate result when we replace MSA population with MSA density.
+This is also our result when we use the maximum density square rather than the average density in the MSA.
+We find it interesting that the slope we are getting in the right tail of these MSA-level regressions is similar to the slope we get in the right tail of the square-level regressions (i.e., the slope to the right of the previously mentioned kink).
+We interpret this result as evidence of some kind of fractal structure, where the distribution of average density of the right tail of MSAs is similar to the distribution of the right tail of squares within MSAs, which in turn is similar to the distribution of the right tail of squares across all of the continental United States.